ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-13-new-2026-lows-103-brent-adbe-ceo-exit.md

 ## Adobe (ADBE) | Beat on All Metrics.
 Down 9% Anyway.
 The CEO Discount.

-⚠️ **KEY EVENT** CEO Narayen Stepping Down After 18 Years — The Market Is Pricing Uncertainty
+⚠️ **KEY EVENT** CEO Narayen Stepping Down After 18 Years, The Market Is Pricing Uncertainty

 Adobe reported record Q1 results: EPS $6.06 (beat $5.87), revenue $6.40B (beat $6.28B, +12% YoY), AI-first ARR more than tripled, Q2 EPS guidance $5.80-5.85 (above $5.68 estimate), FY26 revenue guidance affirmed at $25.90-26.10B.
 By every financial metric, this was a strong quarter.
 But the market is selling the stock −9% because CEO Shantanu Narayen, who built Adobe into a $200B company over 18 years, announced he is stepping down once a successor is appointed.
 The key risk: AI strategy ownership during a critical inflection year.
 Who replaces him?